 The Legislature also passed a law requiring all smoke detectors sold in this state to be powered by a sealed, non-removable battery with a minimum battery life of 10 years or be hardwired to the building.

 Remember, having a smoke detector in your home is not just the law - it might save your life.
-If I can be of additional help in this or any other issue, please do not hesitate to contact my office.
+Please contact my office if I can assist you further with this or any other matter.

 Sincerely,